Kitware/candela/docs/installation.rst

 ====================

-There are two ways to install Candela: from standard package repositories systems such as npm and the Python Package Index (PyPI)
+There are two ways to install Candela: from standard package repositories systems such as npm and the Python Package Index (PyPI).
 Installing from a package repository is simpler, but limited to public release versions; installing from source is slightly more complicated but allows you to run cutting-edge development versions.